Kismet (1956 film)

 Kismet is a 1956 Pakistani drama film directed by Nazir Ajmeri.
-It starred Musarrat Nazir and Santosh Kumar.
-It deals with theme of Talaaq, and was the debut film of Khalil Qaiser.
+It starred Musarrat Nazir, Santosh Kumar and Yasmin.
+It deals with theme of Talaaq, and was the debut film of Khalil Qaiser as writer and he wrote the script.
 The music was composed by Feroz Nizami.

 A commercially successful film, it is considered as one of best film of Ajmeri's career.
 It was remade in 1976 by S. Suleman as Tallaq.